-MFS also conducts business in the European Union ("EU"), which is also subject to securities laws and regulations.
-The revised Markets in Financial Instruments Directive ("MiFID II Directive") and Regulation ("MiFIR") (together "MiFID II") will apply across the EU and member states of the European Economic Area ("EEA") beginning on January 3, 2018.
-Implementation of MiFID II will significantly impact both the structure and operation of EU financial markets.
+MFS also conducts business in the European Union ("EU") that is also subject to securities laws and regulations.
+The revised Markets in Financial Instruments Directive and Regulation (together "MiFID II") became effective on January 3, 2018 and applies across the EU and member states of the European Economic Area ("EEA").
+Implementation of MiFID II is having a significant impact on both the structure and operation of EU financial markets.
 Some of the main changes introduced under MiFID II include applying enhanced disclosure requirements, enhancing conduct of business and governance requirements, broadening the scope of pre and post trade transparency, increasing transaction reporting requirements, transforming the relationship between Client commissions and research, and further regulation of trading venues.
-MFS is planning to pay for all external investment research after MiFID II comes into force.
+In response to MiFID II, MFS is paying for all external investment research for all clients (including non-European clients).